May King Van Rensselaer

-May King Van Rensselaer (née Maria Denning King) (May 25, 1848 – May 11, 1925), was an American author, historian and prominent member of the New York Historical Society.
+May King Van Rensselaer (née Maria Denning King; May 25, 1848 – May 11, 1925), was an American author, historian and prominent member of the New York Historical Society.
 She was instrumental in the founding of the Museum of the City of New York.

 Early life

 May was born Maria Denning King in New York City on May 25, 1848.
 Her parents were Archibald Gracie King, a prominent banker, and Elizabeth Denning King (née Duer).
 Van Rensselaer was born into a prominent New York family; her relatives and ancestors included Edward King, John Alsop, William Alexander Duer, Rufus King, and Katherine Duer Mackay.

 Career

 In 1882, her first book on crochet lace was published followed by The Devil's Picture Book in 1887, a "wittily presented treatise on playing cards."
 Her first genealogical book, The Van Rensselaers of the Manor, a study of her husband's family, was published in 1889.
 This was followed by The Goede Vrouw of Mana-ha-ta, a "description of the housewives of old New York."

+By 1911, Van Rensselaer's playing card collection of over 900 decks was the largest in the world.